GeoscienceAustralia/tcrm/docs/examples.rst

 Running in an MPI environment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-For a multiprocessor environment using MPI and Pypar, the example can
+For a multiprocessor environment using mpi4py, the example can
 be run with::

     $ mpirun -np 16 python tcrm.py -c example/port_hedland.ini